uptrace/bunrouter/README.md

 ## Handler

 The handler is a simple function with the prototype `func(w http.ResponseWriter, req treemux.Request) error`.
-The params argument contains the parameters parsed from wildcards and catch-alls in the URL, as described below.
-This type is aliased as treemux.HandlerFunc.
+A `treemux.Request` contains route name and parameters parsed from wildcards and catch-alls in the URL.
+This type is aliased as `treemux.HandlerFunc`.

 ```go
 router := treemux.New()